Mikuni Carb Installation and Tuning Instructions

 The carb adapters are the two black rubber parts pictured above - actually steel plates covered in rubber.

 These adapters are used in both automotive and motorcycle applications and are the standard mounts for these carbs.
 We have used them in extensive testing over the past 10 years, including racing.
-An additional advantage is that they isolate the carbs from engine vibration.
+An significant advantage over more traditional mounting is that they isolate the carbs from engine vibration.
 A similar type of mount is often used with SU carbs in high performance and competition applications.

 Note that the adapters have only two holes for mount studs.
 Some SU carbs and manifolds use 4 studs, some use two studs.
 If your manifold has 4 studs, just ignore two of the studs and use the two on each carb that make for the most convenient installation.
 On some manifolds the studs may be long enough that one or two will have to be removed or they will contact the back of the carb.
 It usually makes for a cleaner installation to remove all of the studs and substitute bolts - 5/16 coarse thread in most manifolds.
 Button head Allen bolts are recommended.

 On some of the adapters the holes are spaced fractionally too close together to fit easily on some of the studs.
 This can easily be taken care of by elongating the holes slightly with a rat tail or chain saw file or small rotary cutter in a die grinder.
-Remember that there is steel under the rubber.
+Remember that there is steel under the rubber so it does not cut easily.
+On some cars which used smaller carbs, the studs on the manifold are spaced so close together that an additional adapter plate is necessary which we can provide.

-The carbs in the dual carb kits have been modified with longer throttle shafts so that extend out each side.
-This extension is used to connect to an intermediary shaft that spans the distance between and connects the two carbs.
+The carbs in the dual and triple carb kits have been modified with longer throttle shafts that extend out each side of the carb.
+This extension is used to connect to an intermediary shaft that spans the distance between and connects the carbs.
 The intermediary shaft included is normally cut long, to be sure that it will be long enough for the various applications with different carb spacing.
 It will normally have to be cut for each application.
 A simple hack saw will do the job.
 Just sand or file the end smooth.

 Two shaft couplers are included with the kit.
 Slide one over each end of the of the stub shafts on the ends of the carbs facing each other. ( In some instances the ends are rough and need to be smoothed with a file in order for the couplers to slide on.)
 If using a lever arm to connect to the throttle linkage, slide it onto the connecting shaft at this time.
 Place the shortened connecting shaft between the end of the throttle shaft stubs and slide the couplers so that they are half on the throttle shaft stubs and half on the connecting shaft.
 Next, insert the small screws into the couplers and tighten each one to firmly attach the couplers to each shaft.
-Make sure that the connectors are tight enough that the both carbs will open all the way equally.
+Make sure that the connectors are tight enough and adjusted properly so that the shafts do not slip and that both carbs will open all the way equally.
+For the linkage to work smoothly the carbs have to be mounted parrellel to each other.

 When using stock SU linkage on a Volvo B18/B20 or other engine with rod and lever type throttle linkage, rotate the linkage arm on the connecting shaft until it lines up with the linkage arm that was used to couple to the SU carb linkage.
 There should be a ball end stud in the kit.
 This should be attached to the hole in the lever arm farthest from the connecting shaft end.
 The ball socket end of the arm on your original linkage should fit over the end of this ball stud.
 When the linkage is attached, but still loose, you can work on making sure that the carbs are in proper synchronization ( they start to open and finish opening at the same time ) and that both fully open and close.
 It is strongly recommended that an additional throttle return spring be attached to assure that the throttle slides return all the way to the idle speed setting when the throttle is closed.